newthiesco/api-analyzer/README.md

-## eCFR Analyzer API
+## eCFR API Analyzer

-A FastAPI-based JSON API to analyze federal regulations (eCFR) and provide estimated regulation sizes per agency.
-This project helps provide digestible insights for potential deregulation efforts across the U.S. government.
+This project creates FastAPI-based JSON API to analyze federal regulations (eCFR) and provide estimated regulation sizes per agency.
 ---

 ## What this project does